foxify-trade/options-sdk-demo/README.md

 RUN DEMO : READ THE DEMO AND CHANGE IT BEFORE RUNNING IT BECAUSE ORDERS WILL BE PLACED IN THE LIVE MARKET ! cd options-sdk-demo
 ./run_quickstart.sh

+This will run src/quickstart.ts which are a collection of generic routines that can be used as a foundation for a trading bot.